pauk2012/when/README.md

 **Please note** that this repository was forked from [tplaner/When](https://github.com/tplaner/When); this is not originally my project.
-I plan on altering the specification beyong the recommended standards to accomodate the need for a completely specific commercial use-case, and therefore need GitHub issues (which is not provided in forked repos).
+I plan on altering the specification beyong the recommended standards to accomodate the need for a completely specific commercial use-case.

 Author: [Zander Baldwin](https://github.com/mynameiszanders)<br />
 Original Author: [Tom Planer](https://github.com/tplaner)